-- 1. To maintain an academically challenging, yet flexible program dedicated to the quality education and occupational competency of those students currently working in the legal field and to those students new to the profession; - 2.
-To offer a curriculum which provides a broad understanding of the substantive law, as well as an examination and application of the practical aspects of a career as a paralegal, including instruction specific to the state of Alabama: - 3.
-To produce paralegals who are proficient in the knowledge, skills, and dispositions critical to the profession established by national paralegal associations (including the American Bar Association and the American Association for Paralegal Education); - 4.
-To support and emphasize the general principles of legal ethics, professional responsibility, and the prohibitions against the unauthorized practice of law: - To continuously review and revise the legal studies curriculum in response to the demands of the employing legal community and the suggestion of the Faulkner University Legal Studies Advisory Committee; and - 6.
+- 1. To offer a curriculum in which students demonstrate a broad understanding of substantive law, application of the practical aspects of a career as a paralegal, and analysis of laws applicable to the state of Alabama. - To produce legal professionals who demonstrate proficiency in the knowledge, skills, and dispositions critical to the profession established by national paralegal associations (including the American Bar Association and the American Association for Paralegal Education). - 3.
+To produce professionals who employ the principles of legal ethics. - 4.
+To maintain an academically challenging, yet flexible program dedicated to the quality education and occupational competency of those students currently working in the legal field and to those students new to the profession. - 5.
+To continuously review and revise the legal studies curriculum in response to the demands of the employing legal community and the suggestion of the Faulkner University Legal Studies Advisory Committee. - 6.
 To maintain equality of opportunity in the legal studies program without discrimination or segregation on the grounds of color, religion, national origin, or sex.